Next Neighborhood North: Caledonia (New Town)

 Next Neighborhood South: Bridgeway Promenade

-This area is home to some of our best restaurants (and some of our least remarkable ones as well) as well as four unique hotels.
-Along with the Bridgeway Promenade just to the south this area offers some of Sausalito's best views.
+This area is home to some of our best restaurants, as well as four unique hotels.
+Along with the Bridgeway Promenade just to the south this area offers some of Sausalito’s best views.
 The Ferry neighborhood runs along Bridgeway from Caledonia St. in the north (Point A on the map below) to Princess St. (Point B).

 See the bottom of the page for a street scene from 1925 and an aerial view of the area in 1965.